United States

 Coastal/territorial waters included:

-Paleo-Indians migrated across the Bering land bridge more than 12,000 years ago, and formed various civilizations and societies.
-British colonization led to the first settlement of the Thirteen Colonies in Virginia in 1607.
+Paleo-Indians migrated to North America across the Bering land bridge more than 12,000 years ago, and formed various cultures.
+Spanish Florida, the first European colony in what is now the continental U.S., was established in 1513, and later British colonization led to the first settlement of the Thirteen Colonies in Virginia in 1607.
+Intensive agriculture in the rapidly expanding Southern Colonies encouraged the enslavement of Africans.
 Clashes with the British Crown over taxation and political representation sparked the American Revolution, with the Second Continental Congress formally declaring independence on July 4, 1776.
-Following its victory in the 1775–1783 Revolutionary War, the country continued to expand westward across North America, resulting in the dispossession of native inhabitants.
-As more states were admitted, a North–South division over slavery led to the secession of the Confederate States of America, which fought states remaining in the Union in the 1861–1865 American Civil War.
-With the victory and preservation of the United States, slavery was abolished nationally.
-By 1900, the country had established itself as a great power, a status solidified after its involvement in World War I. After Japan's attack on Pearl Harbor in December 1941, the U.S. entered World War II.
-Its aftermath left the U.S. and the Soviet Union as the world's two superpowers and led to the Cold War, during which both countries struggled for ideological dominance and international influence.
-Following the Soviet Union's collapse and the end of the Cold War in 1991, the U.S. emerged as the world's sole superpower, wielding significant geopolitical influence globally.
+The U.S. emerged victorious from the American Revolutionary War of 1775 to 1783 and expanded westward across North America, dispossessing Native Americans during the Indian Wars.
+The Louisiana Purchase in 1803 and the end of the Mexican–American War in 1848 saw significant territorial acquisition.
+As more states were admitted, a North–South division over slavery led to the secession of the Confederate States of America, which fought the Union in the American Civil War of 1861 to 1865.
+With the Union's victory, slavery was abolished nationally.
+In the late 19th and early 20th centuries, the U.S. established itself as a great power following the Spanish–American War and World War I. After Japan's attack on Pearl Harbor in 1941, the U.S. entered World War II; its aftermath left the U.S. and the Soviet Union as the world's superpowers.
+During the Cold War, both countries struggled for ideological dominance and international influence.
+The Soviet Union's collapse and the end of the Cold War in 1991 left the U.S. as the world's sole superpower.

-The U.S. national government is a presidential constitutional federal republic and liberal democracy with three separate branches: legislative, executive, and judicial.
-It has a bicameral national legislature composed of the House of Representatives, a lower house based on population; and the Senate, an upper house based on equal representation for each state.
-Federalism provides substantial autonomy to the 50 states, while the country's political culture promotes liberty, equality, individualism, personal autonomy, and limited government.
+The U.S. national government, as established by the Constitution in 1789, is a presidential republic and liberal democracy with a separation of powers into three branches: legislative, executive, and judicial.
+The U.S. Congress, the national legislature, is composed of the House of Representatives (a lower house based on population) and the Senate (an upper house based on equal representation for each state).
+The U.S. federal system provides substantial autonomy to the 50 states, each with its own constitution and laws.
+The American political tradition is rooted in Enlightenment ideals of liberty, equality, individual rights, and the rule of law.
+Since the 1850s, the Democratic and Republican parties have dominated American politics.

 Showing 1 - 20 results of 140 for search 'United States', query time: 0.02s Refine Results